datacharmer/dbdeployer/README.md

 ## ADMIN ##mysql [127.0.0.1:19015] {root} ((none)) >
 ```
 Multiple sandboxes have other shortcuts for the same purpose: `./ma` gives access to the master with admin user, as do the `./sa1` and `./sa2` scripts for slaves.
 There are similar `./na1` `./na2` scripts for all nodes, and a `./use_all_admin` script sends a query to all nodes through an admin user.

+# Loading sample data into sandboxes

+The command `data-load` manages the loading of sample databases into a sandbox.
+(Available since 1.56.0)
+It has the following sub-commands:

+* `list` shows the available databases (with the option `--full-info` that displays all the details on the archives)
+* `show archive-name` displays the contents of one archive
+* `get archive-name sandbox-name` downloads the database, unpacks it, and loads its contents into the given sandbox.
+If the chosen sandbox is not single, the data is loaded into the primary node (`master` or `node1`, depending on the topology)

+# Running sysbench

+Sandboxes created with version 1.56.0+ include two scripts:

+* `sysbench` invokes the sysbench utility with the necessary connection options alredy filled.
+Users can specify all remaining options to complete the task.
+* `sysbench_ready` can perform two pre-defined actions: `prepare` or `run`.

+In both cases, the sysbench utility must already be installed.
+The scripts look at the dupporting files in standard loactions.
+If sysbench was installed manually, errors may occur.

 # Obtaining sandbox metadata